gvwilson/sensibleadventures/coriandel/coriandel.md

 "What?"

 "I said, I didn't kill it."
-Ishad sculls a stroke to get the rowboat round a corner, his eyes on the tunnel wall so he won't have to meet my disbelieving stare.
+Ishad sculls a couple of strokes to get the rowboat round a corner, his eyes on the tunnel wall so he won't have to meet my disbelieving stare.
 "One of the Darpani did.
-At least, I think he did.
+Leastways, I think he did.
 Don't know for sure.
 Careful with the lantern."

 "I'm being careful."
 The battered brass lantern balanced on my knees is our only light.
-Its yellow light glistens on Ishad's bald head, and on the damp stone beside us.
-I have another one in my pack, but I need to save the light.
+Its captured daylight glow reflects off Ishad's bald head and the damp stone beside us.
+I have second lamp in my pack, but I'm saving it.
 "What do you mean, you didn't kill it?"

 He rubs his nose against his shoulder.
 "Gone deaf, lad?
 I said, I didn't kill it.
 The Darpani fellow did.
 And be careful with that damned lantern!"

 "I'm being careful!
 But---what about all your stories?
-How could you---frogs on stilts, old man, how could you lie to everyone all these years?"
+How could you---saints on stilts, old man, how could you lie to everyone all these years?"

 "Hang on, hang on.
 Lying, now, that's a cruel word."
-He nods as if agreeing with something I'd said, then rubs his nose against his shoulder again.
-The motion makes our little stolen boat bob up and down slightly.
-"Though I couldn't argue with 'exaggerating'.
-'Exaggerating' would be fair.
+He nods as if agreeing with something I said, then rubs his nose against his shoulder again.
+The motion makes our little stolen rowboat bob up and down slightly, which makes me just a little more queasy than I already was.
+"Though I couldn't argue with exaggerating.
+Exaggerating would be fair.
 Anyway, it's really sort of your fault."

 "Mine!?"
 I'm on my way into the Tombs to kill a bonescuttle just like he did twenty years ago.
-Hell of a time to discover that he hadn't, and what do I do about it?
+It's a hell of a time to discover that he actually didn't, and what do I do about it?
 I squawk like a parrot.
-If my stupid oath wasn't nagging me, and if I didn't know how quickly he could move, I would whack him with our spare oar.
+If I didn't know how quickly he could move, and if I wasn't afraid that the commotion would attract the wrong kind of attention, I would whack him with our spare oar.

 "Yup."
-Ishad sculls a stroke.
+Ishad sculls another stroke.
 "The way it started was, when I came back with its head, everyone was so pleased that they just assumed I'd done the honors.
 All I had to do was be modest and say, oh, it weren't such a thing.
-Never actually told anyone I'd done the killing.
+Never actually *told* anyone I killed it, least not as I remember.
 But then you came along.
-You wanted to hear about it every time your mother brought you over.
-Kicked up a mayhem fit to wake the dead if I wouldn't tell you the story."
+You wanted to hear about it every time you saw me.
+Kicked up mayhem fit to call the Pilots back if I wouldn't tell you the story."
 He chuckles.
-"I sort of turned it into a fairy tale, telling it to you that way.
-You even used to dress up for it, remember?
+"I sorta turned it into a fairy tale, telling it to you that way.
+You even dressed up for it one time, remember?
 Put a stew pot on your head for a helmet, waved a shinbone around for a sword..."

 "Mind your head," I interrupt.

 "Thanks."
 He ducks a low-hanging bulge of the tunnel roof.

-My hands tighten on the haft of the spear that lies across my knees beside the lantern.
-It won't be much use if the things that live in the water take a fancy to us, but having it ready eases the itch from my oath that makes me want to scratch the inside of my head with my fingernails.
-Eases it a bit, anyway.
+My hands tighten on the haft of the spear that lies on my knees next to the lantern.
+It won't be much use if the things that are supposed to live in the water below us wake up, but having it ready eases the itch from my oath a little---just enough that I only want to scratch the inside of my skull instead of gouging out my eyes with my fingernails.

-The worst part is, I should have expected this.
-After all, he's been playing that particular trick on me since our very first lesson.
+The worst part is, I should have seen this coming.
+He's been pulling this particular trick on me since our very first lesson.
 I'll be practicing a new step or parry, and whack, he'll throw in some goat-crazy twist as if it's as normal as dates for breakfast.
-And then, when it's all over, he'll say, "You know, the last fellow who tried that lost an ear."
+And when it's all over and I'm lying in the dirt like an idiot, he'll say, "You know, the last fellow who tried that lost an ear."

-"So what about all the passes you've had me practicing for the last four days?"
+"So what about all the combinations you've had me practicing for the last four days?"
 I ask.
-I can hear the anger bubbling in my voice.
+I can hear the anger bubbling in my voice, which only makes me angrier.
 "What about 'sidestep and put the point into its neck'?
 Or 'get it to reach for you, then take its claw off'?
 Did you make all that up as well?"

-"Nothing wrong with those passes," he says firmly, dodging my point the way he'd dodge a sword swing.
+"Nothing wrong with those combinations," he says firmly, dodging my point the way he would dodge a sword swing.
 "Should work a charm.
 You just remember you're smarter than it is.
 Way you're going to beat it is, you're going to out-think it.
 Everything else is just how."

-"Sacking hells, Ishad, spare me the platitudes!"
+"Weeping hells, Ishad, spare me the platitudes!"
 I thump my spear on the gunwale in frustration.

 "Keep your voice down!" he whispers loudly, scowling.
 "There's worse things than bonescuttles down here."

 I spit into the bottom of the boat, but swallow whatever I'd been about to say.
-The Tombs beneath Coriandel are filled with the Pilots' leftovers.
+The Tombs beneath Coriandel are full of the Pilots' leftovers.
 All manner of things live there, or kind of live, each after its own fashion.
-From time to time the gleaners who scour the canals near Tombs Hill find bits of them in the water: tentacles hanging from bat wings, skulls with fingers where the eyes should be, pale worms as thick as my arm that sizzle and smoke in the sunlight.
-A lot of those bits have teeth marks on them.
+From time to time the gleaners who scour the canals near Tombs Hill find bits of them in the water: tentacles growing on bits of broken statues, skulls with fingers where the eyes should be, pale worms as thick as my arm that sizzle and smoke in the sunlight.
+A lot of those bits have bite marks on them.

 "So why are you telling me this now?"
-I ask, mostly to take my mind off remembering some of the pictures Kerrem had insisted on showing me.
+I ask, mostly so that I won't think about the drawings that Kerrem had insisted on showing me of the things that might have left those bite marks.

-He shrugs without missing a stroke.
+He shrugs, still not meeting my eyes.
 "Want you out of this alive, I guess."

 "You guess?"

 The bitterness in my voice makes him look at me, really look at me, for the first time since he started rowing.
 "Don't be like that, lad.
 There's a whole world of strangeness up ahead.
-The way I figure, you go in there thinking you have all the answers, you'll most likely wind up dead.
-You go in there knowing you don't know anything, you might come out alive.
-Maybe."
+The way I figure, you go in there thinking you have all the answers, you most likely won't come out.
+You go in there knowing you don't know anything, then maybe I won't have to go tell your mother you got yourself killed."
+He looks away.
+"It's a conversation I'd rather not have."

 He rows on while I digest that.

-The tunnel's roof rises into the darkness above us, the channel between its glass-smooth walls growing wider and wider.
-I can tell we're getting closer to the door by the way the oath has calmed down to a dull itch in the back of my skull.
+The tunnel's roof rises into the darkness above us, the channel between its time-smoothed walls growing wider and wider.
+I can tell we're getting closer to the door by the way the oath has quietened down to a dull itch in the back of my skull.
 "So how did he kill it?"
 I ask.
 "The Darpani, I mean."

 Ishad shrugs.
 "Put a spear in its neck, I think.
 Not that they really have necks, but the plates don't quite overlap on the underside.
 I